 Haley: French course instructor

-...The greatest metric of success in a tutoring session is being told that I was able to break down explanations from the student's class and reformulate them into a version that is compatible with their way of thinking.
+...metric of success in a tutoring session is being told that I was able to break down explanations from the student's class and reformulate them into a version that is compatible with their way of thinking.
 I aim to use my empathy and sensitivity to students' unique struggles and learning styles to teach concepts and problem-solving strategies in an individualized manner.
-While I specialize in chemistry, I happily tutor a variety of other...
+While I specialize in chemistry, I happily tutor a variety of other subjects and...

 Education & Certification